-325 Plutarch here refers to Osiris as the Moon, which rises in the West.
+&lt;sup>325 Plutarch here refers to Osiris as the Moon, which rises in the West.

-$^{^{326}}$ According to the texts the front of the world was the south, khent, and from this word is formed the verb "to sail to the south."
+&lt;sup>326 According to the texts the front of the world was the south, khent, and from this word is formed the verb "to sail to the south."

-327 In the texts the west is the right side, unemi, in Coptic, .
+&lt;sup>327 In the texts the west is the right side, unemi, in Coptic, .

-328 In the texts the east is the left side, abti.
+$^{328}$ In the texts the east is the left side, abti.

-fish and a hippopotamus.
+reasons for the great dislike which they have for fish, and they even make the fish a symbol of "hatred," as is proved by the pictures which are to be seen on the porch of the temple of Neith at Saïs.
+The first of these is a child, the second is an old man, the third is a hawk, and then follow a fish and a hippopotamus.
 The meaning of all these is evidently, "O you who are coming into the world, and you who are going out of it (i.e., both young and old), God hateth impudence."
 For by the child is indicated "all those who are coming into life"; by the old man, "those who are going out of it"; by the hawk, "God"; by the fish, "hatred," on account of the sea, as has been before stated; and by the hippopotamus, "impudence," this creature being said first to slay his sire, and afterwards to force his dam.
-329 The Pythagoreans likewise may be thought perhaps by some to have looked upon the sea as impure, and quite different from all the rest of nature, and that thus much is intended by them when they call it the "tears of Kronos."
+The Pythagoreans likewise may be thought perhaps by some to have looked upon the sea as impure, and quite different from all the rest of nature, and that thus much is intended by them when they call it the "tears of Kronos."